Patient-Centered Quality & Performance Measurement

 Over the last decade, AIR has led seminal work in developing patient-centered outcome and performance measures from patient-reported data.
-AIR’s measure specification, testing, implementation, and maintenance work for the Centers for Medicare & Medicaid Services, the Agency for Healthcare Research and Quality (AHRQ), and the National Institutes of Health includes an array of patient-reported measures, including:
+AIR’s measure specification, testing, implementation, and maintenance work for the Centers for Medicare & Medicaid Services, the Agency for Healthcare Research and Quality (AHRQ), the American Society of Nephrology, and the National Institutes of Health includes an array of patient-reported measures, including:

 - Care coordination

 - Experience of care, such as Consumer Assessment of Healthcare Providers and Systems (CAHPS®) surveys

 - Health status and quality of life, such as the Patient-Reported Outcome Measurement Information System (PROMIS®) and the Adult Sickle Cell Quality of Life Measurement Information System (ASCQ-Me®)